RoyElkabetz/CityLearn-MAD-CATS/README.md

 - Residual corrections between the sum of local trajectories and the global optimal behavior are taken care of by the last agent.
   This is done by a simple heuristic, where it optimizes a global utility with the sum of net consumptions (modified with the planned actions).

+##### Etymology
+Let's break down the name of the repository:
+- `CityLearn` is the name of the challenge, referring to the fact that there is a collective (city) learning goal.
+- `Multi-Agent` is the type of problem, referring to the same thing basically.
+- `Smart-Grid` is the domain of the problem, where the buildings have energy consumption and production, and a battery.
+   So they can be smart, and use the grid in some optimal fashion.
+- `Smart-Tree` refers to the uniform-cost tree-search algorithm we use to solve the problem, with its extra spices, e.g., depth-selective search and non-uniform action space discretization.
+- `Smart-Search` refers to the fact that we employ a battery model, and use mixed decision-makers for the decentralized controllers.

 ### Formulating the problem as an MDP

 ### Battery model